jaiguptanick/Blog/_posts/2020-07-24-Overpass_TryHackMe.md

 As always starting with a nmap scan.Only two 22 with SSH and 80 with Http are open.Rest are filtered.Initially no clue on SSH so moving to Enumerate Http.

-Simultanously starting nikto scan till then but got nothing unusual.
+Simultaneously starting nikto scan till then but got nothing unusual.

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/nikto.png)